 Author: Joanne Danckwardt of One Agency JD Property Agents

-When the property market is booming, as the Wollongong real estate market is now, that can create more anxiety to know when it’s best for you to buy or sell.
+When the property market is booming, as the Wollongong real estate market has been, that can cause you to question when to buy or sell.
 What if you get the timing wrong?
 What if you miss a future opportunity?
 It’s fine to make predictions around the dinner table, but when it comes time to make a commitment, you start to want more surety.

-Firstly, let’s look at what factors you need to consider when looking at the market.
+Firstly, let’s consider what factors you need to focus on within the market.
 The reality is, it’s not just how many buyers or sellers are present in the market.

 Elements that can impact decisions on buying and selling due to financial strains on the family, include: